20 BILLION BARRELS OF OIL IN THE WOLFCAMP!!!

 Cheers!

-Yes Ralpr I agree with you I have been told the same thing, Gary Hustchison called me from Colorado a while back and told me this he also told me Dawson county is a gold mine, it is just a matter of time, he told me the same thing you just wrote, thanks for the post.
+Yes Ralpr I agree with you.
+I have been told the same thing.
+Gary Hutchison called me from Colorado a while back and told me this.
+He also told me Dawson County is a gold mine; it is just a matter of time.
+He told me the same thing you just wrote.
+Thanks for the post.

-Operators that have tried horizontal drilling in Dawson Co and walked away after dismal and uneconomic failures include RSP Permian and Diamondback.
+Operators that have tried horizontal drilling in Dawson County and walked away after dismal and uneconomic failures include RSP Permian and Diamondback.

 Guess I will agree to disagree with your opinions.